vispy/vispy/README.md

 <img src="https://github.com/adamlwgriffiths/PyGLy/raw/master/logo/pygly-300x160.png">

-PyGLy is a flexible OpenGL framework that sits ontop of Pyglet.
+PyGLy is a flexible OpenGL framework that works with any PyOpenGL supported Windowing system.

+PyGLy provides a set of common rendering classes, but doesn't force you to use any of them.

 Design
 -----------------------

    * OpenGL agnostic - Use Legacy (<=2.1) or Core (>=3) profiles.
    * Cross-platform - Actively developed on Windows, Linux and Mac OS-X.
-   * Easy to install - Written in pure python and making use of Pyglet for windowing.
+   * Easy to install - Written in pure python.
    * Modular design - Take almost any part of PyGLy and use it on its own.
    * Loosely coupled framework, not an engine - Don't like an existing class?
 Don't use it!
 PyGLy doesn't force any programming method on you.
    * Duck-typing - Replace any class with your own.